Black-Scholes Calculator with Dividend Yield

 Entering Dividend Yield as Parameter in Black-Scholes Calculator

 Enter the continuous dividend yield, in percent per annum (% p.a.) in the yellow cell C12 in the sheet "Pricing".

-Impact of Dividend Yield on Option Prices and Greeks
+Dividend Yield Effects on Option Prices and Greeks

 Dividend yield usually doesn't change as quickly and as much as some of the other parameters (like volatility or underlying price), but if you need you can also simulate effects of dividend yield changes on option prices and Greeks.

-Select “Dividend Yield” in the combo in cell C27.
+Select "Dividend Yield" in the dropdown box in cell C27.

 The charts on the screenshot above show the impact of dividend yield (X axis) on a call option's price (upper Y axis) and delta (lower Y axis), for a set of parameters you set in the top left corner – in this case underlying price 36.07, strike price 35, volatility 48.25%, interest rate 1%, and 26 calendar days to expiration.